 Sometime later, I added vinegar and chopped onions for additional taste.

-A few years ago I changed the recipe a little more by deleting the onions from the sauce and adding the liquid
+Then a few years ago I changed the recipe a little more.

 2-2 1/2 lbs. chicken*